 The Town of Smithfield, through the SWSB, owns and operates a public water distribution system in a nonexclusive territory, serving portions of the Towns of Smithfield and North Providence.
 The SWSB was developed from a subsequent Water Supply Commission enacted by the Town of Smithfield.
-This purpose of developing "an accurate and comprehensive study of the water supply of the Town of
+This Commission was authorized and established by Chapter 1676, 1930 Public Laws of Rhode Island with the purpose of developing "an accurate and comprehensive study of the water supply of the Town of Smithfield."
+Today, the Town Council acts as the Board of Water Commissioners for the SWSB.